art3miz18/ArtGallery_Web/README.md

 ## API Reference

-We use Lexica's APIs to fetch artworks based on user's search keywords.
+We use Lexica's APIs to fetch artwork based on the user's search keywords.

-For details, please refer to Lexica's [API Documentation](#).
+For details, please refer to Lexica's [[API Documentation](https://lexica.art/docs)](#).

 ## Contribution